ethanolivertroy/killercoda-scenarios/README.md

 ## Contributing

 We welcome contributions to enhance these scenarios!
-Please submit a pull request with any improvements or additional FedRAMP-focused scenarios.
+Please submit a pull request with any improvements or additional scenarios related to:
+- FedRAMP compliance for Kubernetes and service mesh environments
+- Cloud native security practices
+- AWS CLI and cloud service automation
+- Infrastructure as Code examples

 ## License